coveooss/coveo-python-oss/coveo-pyproject/README.md

 pipx install coveo-pyproject
 ```

-If you don't use pipx, make sure to isolate the installation into a virtual environment, else it may interfere with an existing poetry installation.
+If you don't use pipx, make sure to isolate the installation into a virtual environment, otherwise it may interfere with an existing poetry installation.

 # Commands